 Preparing Your Yard for New Roofing

-Preparing your area for new roof shingles or metal roofing involves preparing all areas from the inside of your home to in your yard.
+Preparing your area for new roof shingles or metal roofing involves making all areas from the inside of your home and in your yard.
 Why is it important to prepare your yard for a new roofing installation?
 Not only do roofers have to walk through your yard as they work, but as they are installing the new roof, old shingles, nails, and debris will fall off the roof onto your yard.
-Not only is it important to prepare your yard to keep the workers safe, but also to keep your belongings safe.
+Not only is it essential to prepare your yard to keep the workers safe, but also to keep your belongings safe.
 Here are some things you can do to prepare your yard for a new roof installation:

 Next to your home, your vehicles are some of the most valuable things you own.
 As such, you’ll want to keep them safe.
 This means keeping them away from any debris that might fall off of your roof as the contractors work.
 Find a safe spot away from your driveway that you can park your vehicle for the day.
 The earlier you can move your vehicle, the sooner you can make way for any suppliers that are looking to drop off shingles or any other roof materials.

-● Clear off your patio.
-When working on your roof, contractors will need to gain access to your roof from all different sides.
+When installing your roof, contractors will need to gain access to your roof from all different sides.
 You’ll want to make sure that there are no hazards in their way.
 The more time they spend dodging toys or patio furniture, the less time they will have to work on your roof.
 Remove as much as possible out of their way so that they don’t have to worry about it when it comes time to work.

-You can’t remove everything from your garden but do your best to remove as much as you can.
-Many of the things in our gardens are considered very breakable, and could become damaged if old shingles were to fall on them.
-Any lights, glass stepping stones, water fountains, bird feeders, statutes, etc. should be removed whenever possible.
+You can’t remove everything from your garden, but do your best to remove as much as you can.
+Many of the things in our gardens are considered very breakable and could become damaged if old shingles were to fall on them.
+You should remove any lights, glass stepping stones, water fountains, bird feeders, statutes, etc.

 In addition to any plants that you want to protect, you should also mark anything that could be a tripping hazard.
-Sprinklers, ponds, and other things that could be hazardous to the contractors should be marked with a bright tape.
+Sprinklers, ponds, and other things that could be hazardous to the contractors, so mark them with bright tape.

-As we mentioned previously, it’s inevitable that shingles and nails will fall into your yard when a new roof is being installed.
-The contractors will do their best to clean things up before they leave each night but keeping your grass short will make the cleanup job much easier.
+As we mentioned previously, shingles and nails will inevitably fall into your yard during a new roof installation.
+The contractors will do their best to clean things up before they leave each night, but you can prepare by keeping your grass short to make the cleanup job much easier.

 Roofing companies will need to have access to your electrical outlets for some of their tools and equipment.
-Make sure it’s in good working order before they show up to avoid any last minute issues.
+Make sure it’s in good working order before they show up to avoid any last-minute issues.

 Preparing your Interior for Roofing Installation

 When it comes to the installation of a new roof, your attic is one of the most vulnerable areas to be affected.
 If you have anything valuable or sentimental in your attic, move it to another floor until the installation is complete.
 You can also protect your attic from damage by putting down tarps or mats.

 If your garage is part of your home, you’ll want to clear it out as much as possible as well.
-You can leave some things in there but be sure to remove anything of value in case an accident does occur.
+You can leave some things in there, but be sure to remove anything of value in case an accident does occur.

-● Take down any pictures, mirrors, or wall art.
-Roof contractors will be banging with hammers and the vibrations could cause things on your wall to fall off.
+Take down any pictures, mirrors, or wall art.
+Roof contractors will be banging with hammers, and the vibrations could cause things on your wall to fall off.
 To prevent anything from breaking, remove things off of your walls before installation begins.

 Preparing People for a Roofing Installation

-● Prepare your neighbors by giving them a heads up that you are going to have your residential roof replaced.
+Prepare your neighbors by giving them a heads up that you are going to have your residential roof replaced.
 Give them fair warning that there could be a slight noise disturbance and to check for any nails or debris that could fall into their yard.
-You don’t have to tell your neighbors but it is common courtesy.
+You don’t have to tell your neighbors, but it is common courtesy.

 Prepare other family members by letting them know what to expect from the new installation.
 Your contractor should be able to give you a rough estimate as to how long the new roof will take to install, as well as what to expect during the process.
-Many people like to book a hotel or stay with family while their roof is being installed but this is something you can discuss with your contractor.
+Many people like to book a hotel or stay with family while their roof is being installed, but this is something you can discuss with your contractor.

-If you are having new roof installed in your home, there are some measures that you can take to help the process run more smoothly.
+If you are having a new roof installed in your home, there are some measures that you can take to help the process run more smoothly.
 By preparing your yard, your home, and your family, you can help contractors do their job faster and more efficiently.
 Speak to your contractor before they arrive to see if there is anything else they would like you to do beforehand.